 | Connecticut (Energize CT) | $500–$1,500 | Additional for low-income |

-Stack your incentives.
-In many states, you can combine the federal 25C tax credit ($2,000) with HEEHR rebates (up to $8,000) and state/utility rebates ($500–$3,000).
-A low-income homeowner in Massachusetts could theoretically offset $12,000–$15,000 in installation costs.
-Check DSIRE (dsireusa.org) for your area's complete incentive list.
+Stack your 2026 incentives.
+The federal 25C credit ($2,000) is no longer available for 2026 installs (expired Dec 31, 2025 — OBBBA).
+For 2026, you can combine IRA HEAR rebates (up to $8,000, income-qualified) with IRA HOMES rebates (performance-based, open to all incomes) plus state/utility rebates ($500–$3,000+).
+A low-income homeowner in Massachusetts could theoretically offset $9,000–$13,000 in installation costs through the 2026 stack.
+Check DSIRE (dsireusa.org) for your area's complete current incentive list.

 DIY vs. Professional Installation: True Cost Comparison